quii/go-specs-greet/README.md

 You could view the interface as our first step of a DSL; as the project grows, you may find the need to abstract differently, but for now, this is fine.

-At this point, this level of ceremony to decouple our specification from implementation might make some people accuse us of "overly abstracting"; **I promise you that acceptance tests that are too coupled to implementation become a real burden on engineering teams**.
+At this point, this level of ceremony to decouple our specification from implementation might make some people accuse us of "overly abstracting". **I promise you that acceptance tests that are too coupled to implementation become a real burden on engineering teams**.
 I am confident that most acceptance tests out in the wild are expensive to maintain due to this inappropriate coupling; rather than the reverse of being overly abstract.

 We can use this specification to verify any "system" that can `Greet`.